 I’ve always been quite an old soul.
-Already when I was just a kid, I would only listen to my dad’s music, The Beatles, Supertramp, Pink Floyd.
-I loved the sound, that unique universe and color to the music, so the love for retro cars came quite naturally with it too, as my whole family was into cars.
+Already when I was just a kid, I would only listen to my dad’s music, The Beatles, Supertramp, and Pink Floyd.
+I loved the sound, that unique universe, and the color of the music, so the love for retro cars came quite naturally with it too, as my whole family was into cars.
 The first toy as it were was gifted to me by my parents, and then I just found myself buying and receiving more of them with time going by!

 Small cars as extra luggage

-Now when you are traveling across Europe or Asia, how does it look like?
+Now when you are traveling across Europe or Asia, what does it look like?
 With how many cars are you typically traveling?

-I usually take about 2-3 cars with me when I’m traveling, different sizes, different models, and color.
-I always find that one suits a situation more than an other, and it always depends on the light and the mood of the place that day.
+I usually take about 2-3 cars with me when I’m traveling, different sizes, different models, and colors.
+I always find that one suits a situation more than the other, and it always depends on the light and the mood of the place that day.
 Let’s say, I’m very rarely carrying a light bag with me.
-I had to compromise on the camera and lenses weight to allow more of it to be cars.
+I had to compromise on the camera and lens weight to allow more of it to be cars.

 It’s usually the latter.
 I don’t like researching a place beforehand.
 I love getting there and taking it in by myself, without having things to tick off my bucket list (I still do that sometimes).
 But I found that the places I expected the least to be amazed by were usually the ones that stuck with me the longest.
 These places that you might just not have gone to, always end up being the best.

 Every year, a group of grown-ups take their cars and travel to remote locations they never hoped to visit.
 These cars could easily play a part in the next "Mad Max" movie, and the exclusive event is called MadWay Rally!